sheltermanager/asm3/doc/manual/options.rst

   present) should only really contain one upper case character per name and it's unusual for there to be more than two first names.
 Bots tend to autofill fields with random junk like YxoOopoUoyuVV - this option will reject form submissions where the first name has too many upper case characters.
+It will also check and reject if the first name is only upper case or lower case characters, or if it finds something that looks like an email address containing . and @ - this is also something that spambots do.

 .. _paymentprocessors: